 American folk singer, songwriter, musician, and activist, Joan Baez has performed publicly for over 55 years.
+Joan Baez was born in New York in 1941 after her grandfather had emigrated to the US from Mexico.

 When a child, a friend of Joan’s father gave her a ukulele.
 She learned four chords, which enabled her to play rhythm and blues, the music she was listening to at the time.
 When Baez was 13, her aunt and her aunt’s boyfriend took her to a concert by folk musician Pete Seeger, and Baez found herself strongly moved by his music.